David V. Picker: Early life

 Picker was born to a Jewish family on May 14, 1931, in New York City.
-He was the son of Sylvia (Moses) and Eugene Picker, a one-time president of Loew's Theatres and president of the National Association of Theatre Owners, executive of Trans-Lux and vice-president of United Artists.
-David attended Dartmouth College and graduated with a Bachelor of Arts degree in 1953.
+He was the son of Sylvia (Moses) and Eugene Picker, a one-time president of Loews Theatres and president of the National Association of Theatre Owners, executive of Trans-Lux and vice-president of United Artists.
+He attended Dartmouth College and graduated with a Bachelor of Arts degree in 1953.

 Film career

 1950s–1969

 Picker began his movie career at United Artists in 1956, working in advertising and publicity.
 By 1961 he was an assistant to Arthur Krim, the president.
 Picker helped bring Tom Jones to United Artists in 1963.
 The film received four Academy Awards, including Best Picture and Best Director for Tony Richardson.
-In 1964 Picker accepted the award on behalf of Tony Richardson, who was not in attendance.
+In 1964, Picker accepted the award on behalf of Tony Richardson, who was not in attendance.
 By the late 1960s, Picker was managing United Artists Records.

 1969–1973: United Artists Corporation

 Picker became chief operating officer and president of United Artists Corporation in 1969.
 Having earlier brought the Beatles' A Hard Day's Night and Help! to the company, Picker was also responsible for a deal with producers Harry Saltzman and Albert Broccoli for the James Bond series which launched one of the most successful franchises in cinema history.
 Other notable releases during his time as president of United Artists included Midnight Cowboy and Last Tango in Paris.

-Picker also established the company's lasting relationship with writer and director Woody Allen in addition to European filmmakers Federico Fellini, Ingmar Bergman, François Truffaut, Louis Malle, and Sergio Leone.
+Picker also established the company's lasting relationship with writer and director Woody Allen, in addition to European filmmakers Federico Fellini, Ingmar Bergman, François Truffaut, Louis Malle, and Sergio Leone.
 He became CEO and president of UA on January 1, 1973.